1. The Kuiper belt ↑

 Oort Cloud objects are thought to be composed of frozen water, ammonia, carbon monoxide, hydrogen cyanide, and methane.
 They can be affected by the gravitational force of nearby stars, and this sometimes sends them towards the centre of the Solar System.

-In 1932, Estonian astronomer Ernst Öpik suggested that long-period comets, such as Hale-Bopp, may originate from the Oort Cloud and this idea was extended by Dutch astronomer Jan Oort in 1950.
+In 1932, Estonian astronomer Ernst Öpik suggested that long-period comets, such as Hale-Bopp, which has a period of over 2500 years, may originate from the Oort Cloud.
+Dutch astronomer Jan Oort extended this idea in 1950.

 There have been no missions to long-period comets, and the Oort Cloud is so far away that the Pioneer, Voyager, and New Horizons probes will not pass into it for hundreds of years.